-It is Union's mission to provide English Learners (ELs) a high quality program, designed to assist students in learning English and to meet challenging state academic content and student academic standards.
+It is Union's mission to provide English Learners (ELs) and Immigrant students a high quality program, designed to assist students in learning English and to meet challenging state academic content and student academic standards.
 This Title III program is aimed at PreK-12th Grade students.

-All English learners participate in a quality instructional program that supports academic and social development.
-Emphasis is placed on providing students with the greatest possible access to core curriculum and afford students access to appropriate English language instruction that will ensure progress from limited English proficiency to fluent English proficiency.
+All English learners will participate in a quality instructional program that supports academic and social development.
+Emphasis will be placed on providing students with the greatest possible access to core curriculum and afford students access to appropriate English language instruction that will ensure progress from limited English proficiency to fluent English proficiency.

 - Between the ages of 3 and 21

 - Enrolled/preparing to enroll in elementary or secondary school

 - Not born in U.S. or whose native language is not English

 - From environment where language other than English significantly impacted English language proficiency

 - Has difficulty speaking, reading, writing or understanding English sufficiently so that it denies the individual the:

 1. ability to meet the proficient level of achievement on state content assessments